Isotopes celebrate 11-millionth fan to attend baseball game

 “It’s just unbelievable,” said Traub.
 “It’s so humbling that we’ve had that kind of support in this community for two decades plus.”

-The numbers have proved this season that Albuquerque has one of the largest and dedicated fan bases in all of minor league baseball.
-This year the team led the league in per game average attendance, as well as total attendance for the 2023 season.
+The numbers have proved this season that Albuquerque has one of the largest and most dedicated fan bases in all of minor league baseball.
+This year the team led the league in per-game average attendance, as well as total attendance for the 2023 season.

 “When all these new stadiums have been built, and all these great things are happening around baseball, and yet Albuquerque and Isotopes Park remains the constant that is leading the league,” Traub explained.